A Little More Personal (Raw): Critical reception

 A Little More Personal (Raw) received mostly mixed reviews from music critics.
-The album holds a score of 50 out of 100 based on 9 critical reviews, according to the music review aggregator Metacritic.
-Stephen Thomas Erlewine of AllMusic gave the album three stars out of five, saying, "Lindsay Lohan clearly spells out her ambition in the title to her second album, A Little More Personal (Raw) -- she's going to shed the glitzy trappings of her debut, Speak, and dig down deep in her heart, letting feelings flood onto the page".
+According to the review aggregator Metacritic, the album holds a score of 50 out of 100 based on nine reviews.
+Stephen Thomas Erlewine of AllMusic gave the album three stars out of five, saying: "Lindsay Lohan clearly spells out her ambition in the title to her second album, A Little More Personal (Raw)—she's going to shed the glitzy trappings of her debut, Speak, and dig down deep in her heart, letting feelings flood onto the page."
 Erlewine also stated that even though the album "is far from being totally successful, it is an intriguing mash-up of heart and commerce.
-And it does suggest one thing that Speak never did: Lindsay Lohan may have an artistic vision as a recording artist, which is indeed a huge step forward".
-Entertainment Weeklys Leah Greenblatt said, "like so many pop records today, Personal has more than its share of filler, and like all teenagers, Lohan contradicts herself. [...]
+And it does suggest one thing that Speak never did: Lindsay Lohan may have an artistic vision as a recording artist, which is indeed a huge step forward."
+Entertainment Weeklys Leah Greenblatt said, "Like so many pop records today, Personal has more than its share of filler, and like all teenagers, Lohan contradicts herself. [...]
 Perhaps Personals vulnerability is calculated, and its rawness a misnomer, or maybe she's really opening up.
 We'll probably never know.
-Lindsay may no longer be on the edge of 17, but being 19, troubled, and ridiculously famous can cut pretty deep, so props to her for letting us see her bleed — just a little".
+Lindsay may no longer be on the edge of 17, but being 19, troubled, and ridiculously famous can cut pretty deep, so props to her for letting us see her bleed—just a little."

-Brian Hiatt of Rolling Stone said Lohan "makes a fatal mistake on her second album: She tries to, like, express herself", while a Los Angeles Times critic also gave the album a negative review, claiming that, "for most of the album, [Lohan] sounds like any other self-absorbed teen, yearning to be Alanis, Gwen, and even Stevie Nicks."
-Whitney Strub of PopMatters was strongly critical of the album, scoring it 3 out of 10 stars, while writing "what can one expect from an album that promises to get more personal... while combining blandness, banality, and vapidity".
+Brian Hiatt of Rolling Stone said Lohan "makes a fatal mistake on her second album: She tries to, like, express herself", while a Los Angeles Times critic also gave the album a negative review, claiming that "for most of the album, [Lohan] sounds like any other self-absorbed teen, yearning to be Alanis, Gwen, and even Stevie Nicks."
+Whitney Strub of PopMatters was strongly critical of the album, scoring it three out of 10 stars, writing: "What can one expect from an album that promises to get more personal... while combining blandness, banality, and vapidity".
 Sal Cinquemani of Slant Magazine considered A Little More Personal (Raw) "more consistent than its predecessor, and it's not a bad listen by any means, but for all the so-called weighty subject matter, there's not much meat on these bones".
-Keith Caulfield of Billboard considered the "rockin' title track and the excellent thump-thump of 'Who Loves You'" as standouts, assessing "there is an enjoyable album here."
+Keith Caulfield of Billboard considered the "rockin' title track and the excellent thump-thump of 'Who Loves You'" as standouts, assessing that "there is an enjoyable album here."